Veeba667/Veeba667/README.md

 [![](https://visitcount.itsvg.in/api?id=Veeba&icon=5&color=9)](https://visitcount.itsvg.in)

-- 👋 Hi, I’m @Veeba667
+- 👋 Hi, I’m Veeba
-- 👀 I’m interested in ...
+- 👀 I’m interested in Academics.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Academic.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Academics.
-- 📫 How to reach me ...
+- 📫 How to reach me Academics.

 <!---
 Veeba667/Veeba667 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.